 As opposed to storing your bits inside the handle, several models come with storage on the handle.
 These models have slots or holes for holding the bits right in the grip.
 They either clip into place or slide in from the bottom of the handle.

 The benefit of these screwdrivers is that, many times, the bits are long.
 You can get a good grip on them when storing or swapping bits.
 The downside is that these screwdrivers are often heavier, and bits often fall or slide out of lower-end models when you aren’t looking.

 Occasionally, you can get a ratcheting screwdriver in a comprehensive kit of driver bits and attachments.
-They come in their own boxes or cases, with slots for storing driver bits, sockets, and nut drivers.
+They come in their own boxes or cases with slots for storing driver bits, sockets, and nut drivers.

 Some of the benefits of these screwdrivers are that they’re usually lighter and come with more bits.
-You can see all your bits at once, so you can grab one quickly, knowing easily if something’s missing.
+You can see all the bits at once, so you can grab one quickly, knowing easily if something’s missing.
 The downside is that you might have to keep a bulky case nearby if you’re frequently swapping bits.